ShahrzadSoltanieh/team_project/data/README_Team19.md

 Our analysis provides value to shareholders of the insurance company by answering the question "What are the characteristics of customers who are interested in vehicle insurance, and how can the insurance company identify potential customers who are likely to purchase insurance?".
 The analysis aims to investigate the relationships between various customer attributes.

 ### Are there any specific libraries or frameworks that are well-suited to our project requirements?
-* Numpy - data manipulation and cleaning.
+* Numpy - data manipulation and cleaning
-* Pandas - useful for numerical operations
+* Pandas - for numerical operations
-* Matplotlib - for creating static and visualizations in Python.
+* Matplotlib - for creating static and visualizations in Python
-* Seaborn -  it provides a high-level interface for drawing attractive and informative statistical graphics
+* Seaborn -  provides a high-level interface for drawing attractive and informative statistical graphics
-* SciPy - Useful for statistical analysis
+* SciPy - for statistical analysis
+* Statsmodels - for conducting statistical tests and fitting statistical models
+* Sklearn - for ML tasks, classification, regression, and clustering

 ## Individual Learnings and Experiences Videos: